ronenkr/PocketNomad/README.md

 # Pocket Nomad (ESP32‑S3 media hub)

-This project is a modification of https://github.com/Jstudner/jcorp-nomad/ and adaptet to Pocket-Dongle-S3 from aliexpress see my other repo (https://github.com/ronenkr/Pocket-Dongle-S3)
+This project is a modification of https://github.com/Jstudner/jcorp-nomad/ and adapted to Pocket-Dongle-S3 from aliexpress see my other repo (https://github.com/ronenkr/Pocket-Dongle-S3)

 An ESP32‑S3 powered, SD‑card based portable media hub with a tiny ST7789 display and LVGL UI.
 It hosts a Wi‑Fi access point with a captive portal, streams videos/music/books directly from the SD card (HTTP range requests), exposes an OPDS feed for ebooks, includes a simple file manager/uploader, RGB lighting control, and a one‑button USB Mass‑Storage mode to mount the SD card on your computer.